dennislee22/dennislee22.github.io/docs/longhorn/benchmarking.md

 ## Architecture

-- The tests were carried out in a Kubernetes cluster with 3 physical nodes connected to each other on the same subnet.
+- The Longhorn performance test was carried out in a Kubernetes cluster with 3 physical nodes connected to each other on the same subnet.
+Each test ran inside the stateful pod that was attached to the storage class backed by the Longhorn persistent volume with replica size 2 and 3.
+- The local attached storage performance test was carried out directly on the operating system of the server.

 ![](../../assets/images/longhorn/bench5.png)

 ## Storage Performance Tool

-- The tests were carried out by running the `fio` tool using different block size (bs) and IOdepth as illustrated in the following table.
+- `fio` tool using different block size (bs) and IOdepth as illustrated in the following table.
 Part of the tests were performed based on random read/write and the rest were based on 100% read/write operation.

 | Block Size (bs)      | IOdepth         |
 |:-------------|:------------------|